Stage 2 – calendar

 - 5:30 =

 5. Write a variety of matching digital and analog times on a set of cards.
 Make your own or use digital and analog cards template (PDF 52.99KB)

-In small pairs, students jumble the cards and place them face down.
+In pairs, students jumble the cards and place them face down.
 Students take turns to turn two cards over.
 If the cards match, the student keeps them.
 The winner is the student with the most cards.

 After playing the game, the students make additional cards for the game and include times recorded in other ways